 Did Judy Garland Ignite the Smile Craze?

 Pincus did a lot of work in Hollywood, and many stars relied on his expertise to get a closeup-ready smile, including Fanny Brice, Montgomery Clift, Mae West, and Bob Hope.
 It wasn’t just older stars who needed a little help from Pincus.
 Shirley Temple relied on his temporary veneers to conceal the fact that she was losing her baby teeth.
 This helped her have a beautiful smile in every picture.

 It’s hard to say which of his clients had the biggest impact, but in her new book Teeth, writer Mary Otto claims that it was Judy Garland that made people really embrace the ideals of straight, white, beautiful teeth.

 She makes a good case.
 The Wizard of Oz was an early color movie.
 It was one of the first and one of the most popular.
 Plus Pincus’ work looks amazing in the movie.
 Judy Garland didn’t have terrible teeth, but she had had gaps between her front teeth.
 Pincus concealed these with slip-on Hollywood veneers, giving her a bright, beautiful smile.
-And, of course, the plot gives Garland plenty of opportunities to smile for the camera.
+Of course, the plot gives Garland plenty of opportunities to smile for the camera.
 The cinematography really focuses on her face, and she opens wide for the camera to belt out those stirring tunes.